 Years ago I was hired by a Le Cordon Bleu chef to teach a baking class in Seattle, Washington, and the topic was gluten free puff pastry.
 I was initially daunted by the idea, having never made puff pastry before, gluten free or otherwise.
 But I set to work researching the different methods of making this iconic pastry dough, and what ingredients could work to make it both gluten free and dairy free.

 I wanted uncompromising results, and I wanted to devise a recipe that was easy and quick enough for anyone to make it (no chef training required!).
+Delicious recipes like these fun veggie appetizers or even gluten free Beef Wellington are now possible with this handy gluten free puff pastry recipe!

 Here’s what I learned.
-Purists will tell you that butter is essential to making puff pastry taste so delicious and have such a distinctive, flaky texture; however, I found that vegan Earth Balance® Buttery Sticks work just as well in this recipe, for those who must avoid dairy.
+Purists will tell you that butter is essential to making puff pastry taste so delicious and have such a distinctive, flaky texture; however, I found that vegan Earth Balance® Buttery Sticks work just as well in this recipe, for those of us who must avoid dairy.

 I also ran across the belief that no good puff pastry could be made without gluten.
 Well we know I wouldn’t stop until I’d proved that notion wrong, don’t we?!
 With the right combination of gluten-free flours, anything is deliciously possible!
+Even Danish Puff Pastry like this one:

 Yeasted, Danish Style Gluten Free Puff Pastry Recipe.
 Click photo for recipe.